jacob-pro/design-verification/docs/bug_report.md

 This bug changes the behaviour of shifting left by 0 (or `din2 mod 32 == 0`)
 where it returns 0 instead of the un-shifted `din1`

+## 3: Addition Overflow

+This bug causes the `ADD` opcode to always return success (response 2) even when the input should cause an overflow (response 3).

 ## 5: Subtraction Response Code